wttech/gradle-aem-plugin/README.md

     * Unix:
         * Execute: `sudo ./gradlew environmentHosts --no-daemon`

-**Windows only:**
+**Windows issues**

-Because environment is using Dockers bind mount, on Windows, running task `environmentUp` will require additional user confirmation to allow virtualized container to access local configuration files.
+Because environment is using Docker volumes, on Windows, running task `environmentUp` will require additional user confirmation to allow virtualized container to access local configuration files.

+**Toolbox issues**

+While using Docker Toolbox, beware that, by default, there is only one shared folder in VirtualBox configured which mounts *C:/Users* to */c/users* on Docker Machine / Ubuntu.
+As a consequence, if AEM project is located outside of *C:/Users* directory, there is a need to manually add corresponding shared folder and mount it to */c/users* path on Docker Machine using VirtualBox GUI.

 #### Environment service health checks